 SolveUp is a platform that leverages the strength of the community, especially yours.
 Whereas lodging has AirBnB and transportation has LYFT or Uber, communities have SolveUp.
 We crowdsource volunteer “Solvers” to resolve tough social issues, nonprofit challenges, and leverage opportunities for change.
 By engaging individuals, students, professionals, and teams to share their time, talent, and resources, SolveUp facilitates nonprofit solutions through the skills and expertise of those who volunteer.
 Our value comes via four pathways:

 SolveUp.org empowers nonprofits to post Missions which are time-limited, project-based initiatives that address challenges or leverage opportunities.
-Once posted, volunteer Solvers can make offers to solve Missions aligned with their skills, life experience, and values.
-Nonprofits that post Missions can accept a single offer or multiple offers allowing them to build a team around the problem or opportunity.
+Once posted, volunteer Solvers can offer to solve Missions aligned with their skills, life experience, and values.
+Nonprofits that post Missions can accept a single offer or multiple offers, allowing them to build a team around the problem or opportunity.
 Missions can be narrowly defined tasks or broader, big-picture opportunities.

 SolveUp CSR (Corporate Social Responsibility)